benjaminleroy/ggDiagnose/README.md

 devtools::install_github("benjaminleroy/ggDiagnose")
 ```

-# Philosophy on the package
+This package **requires** very few packages and will tell you when you don't have the necessary additional packages depending upon what objects you're dealing with.

+## Thoughts on package development and request for contributions

+We hope that this continues to grow and add value to more and more individuals by continuing to expand the number of objects it is able to assess.

-## Commentary
+### Commentary

-All functions need an `x`,  `show_plot`, and `return` parameters. `x` is the object of interest, and the other 2 are logical values if the individual wishes to show the plot(s) and return the data frame that created the plot(s) and a list of plots / the plot object.
+All `ggDiagnose` functions need an `x`,  `show_plot`, and `return` parameters. `x` is the object of interest, and the other 2 are logical values if the individual wishes to show the plot(s) and return the data frame that created the plot(s) and a list of plots / the plot object.

+All `dfCompile` functions need an `x` object, and should return a data frame that can help easily create most if not all of the graphic in `ggDiagnose` of `ggVis`.

-## Imports vs Suggest:
+### Imports vs Suggest:
 Because this package will continue to grow and create diagnostics and visuals for more and more complicated objects we will only be requiring a limited number of objects and will be using the function `look_for_missing_packages` from `utilities.R` to see if additional packages are needed to download.
 See `ggDiagnose.lm`'s first couple of lines for recommended approach.

-# TODO:
+## TODO:

-`ggDiagnose`:
+overarching:

+- [ ] 1. check what broom does for each object.
+Document when broom doesn't create what we need for the visualizations.

+`ggDiagnose` (models):

 - [x] 1. lm, glm (from `stats` package): `ggDiagnose.lm`
-- [ ] 2. gam
+- [ ] 2.
+Gam (from the original `gam` package - not `mgcv` - or at least not first round)
 - [x] 3. glmnet (from `glmnet` packages): `ggDiagnose.glmnet`, `ggDiagnose.cv.glmnet`
     - [ ] plot.mrelnet, plot.multnet needed
 - [ ] 4. trees
 - [ ] 5. randomForest

-`ggVis`:
+`ggVis` (other objects):

 - [ ] 1. sp
 - [ ] 2. dendrogram
 - [ ] 3. matrix (for heatmap?)

 clean-up:

 - [ ] 1. `ggDiagnose.lm`: try to make code cleaner in terms of creation of data (back away from direct replication)

 teaching:

 - [ ] 1.
 In examples for each function provide code to create some / all of the plots in a more basic manner with straight use of `tidyverse`

-*Not sure I should work on `ggVis.__` (just `ggplot2` version of plot) for objects that are not models.
-If the goal is to help starting data scientists / statisticians be able to do everything with `ggplot2` style graphics it probably isn't that helpful/ useful.*
+best coding practices:

+- [ ] decide which parameters are passed to the visualization functions and how they differ / are the same of the `plot` implimentation.

-# Examples
+## Examples

 ### `ggDiagnose.lm` (for an `lm` object.)